 A consent form does not waive liability, and does not eliminate the option of pursuing damages for medical malpractice.
 If a patient signs a consent agreement, proceeds with treatment, and then suffers some kind of ailment as a result, a medical malpractice suit is not out of the question.
-Our experienced attorneys can evaluate the details of your circumstances and determine if you have a case.
+Our attorneys can evaluate the details of your circumstances and determine if you have a case.

-	During the investigation phase, it is important to consider:
+During the investigation phase, consider:

 - Did the doctor perform any treatment that was not agreed upon initially?

 - Were all benefits, all risks, and the complete treatment plan disclosed in the consent form?